PatRogala/PatRogala/README.md

 💻 Currently working at: @astarium

-🚂 I help build and maintain:
+🚂 I help to build and maintain:
 [KOLEO.PL](https://koleo.pl/)

 ### Languages and Tools